The mammography machine, first of its kind in Canada, arrives at Guelph General Hospital – thanks to YOU!

 The machine also has some softer features designed to help patients feel less anxious.
 For example, its lighting can change colour depending on a patient’s preference.
 Anything to help ease the patient’s tension is most welcome says Karen Landoni, GGH’s long-time Tech Lead in mammography.
 “Some of the most anxious people coming to the hospital are those coming for a breast scan,” she said.
 “The more we can help them to relax, the better image we can get.”

-Funding for the machine valued at around $850,000 came from donors, including those in our “Circle of Life” group.
+Funding for the machine, with a negotiated price tag of $490,612, came from donors, including those in our “Circle of Life” group.
 Each year, Circle of Life members are given a list of three hospital priorities in urgent need of community support.
 Members then collectively decide which project to support through a voting process.